DownHomeDigital AV receivers Best AV Receivers Under 500 Dollars

 Onkyo TX-SR494

 If you are looking for the centerpiece of your home theater system, I highly recommend considering this budgetary receiver.
-Onkyo TX-SR494 has a seven-channel configuration and is supplied with discrete power amplifiers capable of delivering 80 watts / 8 Ohms per channel.
+Onkyo TX-SR494 has a seven-channel configuration and is supplied with discrete power amplifiers capable of delivering 80 watts/8 Ohms per channel.

 The AV receiver has four HDMI inputs and one output, capable of transmitting 4K UHD signals.
 The manufacturer decided to abandon the component video inputs and outputs, which simplified the placement of connectors on the rear panel.
 The device also has three analog and two digital inputs.

-Onkyo TX-SR494 back
+Onkyo TX-SR494 specifications

 The model comes with decoders for all popular surround sound formats, including Dolby Atmos and DTS: X. Moreover, you can take advantage of Dolby Atmos Height Virtualizer and DTS Virtual: X modes to enjoy encompassing sound without adding ceiling speakers to your setup.
 For automatic surround sound quality, the TX-SR494 is equipped with AccuEQ technology with extensions for subwoofer and 3D formats.